Categories

 This is how I instantly shut down a “the moon landing was faked” debate

 The moon landing was faked?
 Many conspiracy theorists hold that the Apollo Moon landings were a hoax, despite tons of evidence it really happened.
-When I get into a debate with any moon landing conspiracy theorists (I usually try not to get into this, life is too short to debate with morons), I send them this link “China’s first successful lunar laser ranging accomplished” and “the moon landing was faked” debate is always over.
+When I get into a debate with any moon landing conspiracy theorists (I usually try not to get into this, though, life is too short to debate with morons), I send them this link “China’s first successful lunar laser ranging accomplished” and “the moon landing was faked” debate is always over.

 Astronaut Christina Koch’s dog welcomes her returning home from space in the most adorable way